 After looking-- both in person and online--at more than 800 houses in my price range, I chose my current house because of its traditional layout, its relatively good condition, and its many possibilities.
-I have much work to do but everything takes time and money....so I'm inching along with baby steps; I'm tackling my project slowly, just a little at a time.
+I have much work to do but everything takes time and money and I'm inching along with baby steps.
+I'm tackling my project slowly, just a little at a time.

-The first time I entered the house, I turned to walk down the hall and almost collided with another person.
+The first time I entered the front door-- I turned to walk down the hall and-- almost collided with another person.
 Actually, it was me….seeing myself in a wall of mirrors.
 I must admit…I still feel somewhat shocked to see myself at every turn.